emreokanbaskaya1/data_analysis_capstone_project/README.md

 ## Project Overview

 In this capstone project, I analyzed data from YouTube and Spotify, performed exploratory data analysis (EDA), and visualized the results using Power BI.
 This project is documented and available on GitHub.
-The files to be included in the repository are:

-- `dataset.csv`
-- `dashboard.pbix`
-- `eda.ipynb`

 ## Dataset Description